MJCopper/casualkochess.koplugin/README.md

    - Kobo: `/mnt/onboard/.adds/koreader/plugins/`

 2. Copy the appropriate Stockfish binary into `casualkochess.koplugin/engines/`:
-   - Kobo: a compatible `stockfish` binary is included — this step can be skipped
+   - Kobo: a compatible `stockfish` binary is included, this step can be skipped

 3. Restart KOReader.
 The plugin appears in the main menu as **Casual Chess**.